igmhub/cup1d/README.md

 #### Nyx users:

-- You may need to add the Nyx path as an enviroment variable in your notebook kernel.
-The first is done writting in the kernel.json file:
+- You may need to add the Nyx path as an environment variable in your notebook kernel.
+The first is done by writing in the kernel.json file:

 ```
  "env": {